 4.7 Recommended Supervision

-The counselor’s job is a demanding one, and clinical supervision is required not only to sharpen clinical skills and ensure consistency in treatment approach but also to provide the counselor with emotional support and encouragement.
-All counselors receive 1 hour of group supervision and 1 hour of individual supervision each week.
-Supervisors use statistical reports (computer printouts) to monitor each counselor’s client caseload and work performance.
-These reports include data on client retention/completion rates, attendance at sessions, urine test results, and goal attainment ratings.
-Measures of all counselors’ work performance include data on quantity of clinical services provided to clients (i.e., numbers of sessions), responses to positive urine test results and missed sessions, timeliness of followup on clients who drop out or fail to show up for sessions, and counselors’ compliance with chart-noting requirements.
-Supervisors pay special attention to client dropout rates, since retention is a key factor in determining treatment success.
-Supervisors occasionally sit in on counselors’ group sessions to directly observe their therapeutic skills in action.
-Videotaping and audiotaping of sessions (with the client’s written consent) is also used in supervision.
-In addition to supervisory meetings, there is a daily case conference attended by all counselors for assigning new cases and discussing special problems.
-Once each month, there is an inservice training session on a specific clinical topic.
+Measures of all counsellors’ work performance include data on the number of clinical services provided to clients (i.e., numbers of sessions), responses to positive urine test results and missed sessions, timeliness of follow-up on clients who drop out or fail to show up for sessions, and counsellors’ compliance with chart-noting requirements.
+Client retention rates are very important to the success of drug counseling, and supervisors study dropout rates carefully.
+Supervisors occasionally sit in on counsellors’ group sessions to directly observe their therapeutic skills in action.
+Videotaping and audiotaping sessions (with the client’s written consent) are also used in supervision.
+As well as supervisory meetings, the drug counsellors participate in daily case conferences to assign new cases and discuss special problems.
+Once each month, there is an in-service training session on a specific clinical topic.

 5.1 What Is the Counselor’s Role?